-Center for Self-Advocacy Leadership (CSAL) - Youth Information, Training and Resources
+Center for Disability Leadership (CDL) - Youth Information, Training and Resources

 Individuals with disabilities want to improve their ability to speak for themselves, stand up for one another, and bring about systems change.
 Unfortunately, many youth and young adults with disabilities continue to rely heavily on other people who determine how they will live, where they will work, and if they will go to college.
 Research emphasizes that when youth come to believe they can control their lives, they begin to exercise personal control and become active in making decisions that affect their lives.

-The CSAL partners with school divisions and local, regional, and state agencies and organizations that involve, or wish to involve, self-advocates in issues important to their lives.
+The CDL partners with school divisions and local, regional, and state agencies and organizations that involve, or wish to involve, self-advocates in issues important to their lives.

 Web Address: Center for Disability Leadership